MichiasAsnake/OnePagePortfolio/README.md

 # Michias Asnake Portfolio

-Welcome to my portfolio, here you will find links to my recent projects and see some of the technologies i use.
+Welcome to my portfolio, here you will find links to my recent projects, see some of the technologies i use, and more.

 Created using React and Vite.